KoobDS/elden-ring-armor-optimizer/README.md

 ## Results

-**Method 1**, "Lowest weight combination with 51+ poise," found these optimal results for the full game (descending by total power for tiebreaker):
+**Method 1**, "Lowest weight combination with 51+ poise," found these optimal results for the full game (tied combinations in descending order by total power):

 | Name                              | Slot       | Weight | Poise | Power     | Special |
 |-----------------------------------|-----------|--------|-------|-----------|---------|